brageon/imgo/README.md

 go build -o app.go upload.go /var/www/rjtve/app.go
 ps aux | grep go
 ```
 Use systemctl to define a backend server that is always open.
 This way users can upload files to S3 without runtime failure from missing files like it would happen in Python.
+PowerDNS can be used with SQL/REST API.
+CPanel in VPS is a GUI adapter of this.
+Data races or birthday attacks can be setup with Siege or Locust.
 ```
 nano /etc/systemd/system/imgo.service
 [Unit]